What is a landslide? Types, causes, effects & prevention

 Repair of failed slopes

-Landslides affecting infrastructure are not an uncommon occurrence, as road and rail embankments can slide, and steep faced cuttings in soil and rock can fail.
-Where landslides occur in embankments or soil cuttings, the failed material is often removed from site and replaced with a material that has greater strength – usually quarried rock or aggregate.
-This is expensive and disruptive, and clearly not ideal.
+Landslides affecting infrastructure are not an uncommon occurrence, as roads and rail embankments can slide, and steep-faced cuttings in soil and rock can fail.
+Where landslides occur in embankments or soil cuttings, the failed material is often removed from the site and replaced with a material that has greater strength, usually quarried rock or aggregate.
+This is expensive and disruptive, and not ideal.

-An alternative approach to landslide repair, first introduced in the 1980’s, involves re-use of the failed soil material but with the inclusion of soil reinforcement in the form of Tensar geogrids.
-This solution has been widely used across the globe for reinstatement of failed slopes and landslides in highways, rail and other infrastructure works, both in urban and rural areas.
-The TensarTech Slope Repair System includes design advice and support from Tensar’s experienced design team.
+An alternative approach to landslide repair, first introduced in the 1980s, involves re-use of the failed soil material but with the inclusion of soil reinforcement in the form of Tensar geogrids.
+This solution has been widely used across the globe for reinstatement of failed slopes and landslides in highways, rail, and other infrastructure works, both in urban and rural areas.
+The TensarTech Slope Repair System includes design advice and support from Tensar’s experienced design team and our Tensar+ geotechnical software.

 Next steps